codeforamerica/vita-min/docs/2021-10-29-delete-barely-started-intakes.md

 ## Delete Barely Started Intakes
-Delete unconsented GYR intakes (intakes that are between the backtaxes and consent page) that were created more than 2 weeks ago with the `DeleteBarelyStartedGyrIntakesJob` in the rails console.
+Delete unconsented GYR intakes (intakes that are between the backtaxes and consent page) that were created more than 2 days ago with the `DeleteBarelyStartedGyrIntakesJob` in the rails console.

 ```bigquery
  DeleteBarelyStartedGyrIntakesJob.new.perform